 Departure Transfer from the Ship

-Our cruise is complete, so our driver will transfer you from the ship to the airport in readiness for your flight home.
+Our driver will be waiting for you as you disembark the ship ready to transfer you to the airport for your flight home.

 Please see below for detailed description of the ship operated on this cruise.